 Pennsylvania currently has the most stringent standards of care in the country for commercial breeders, requiring them to provide dogs with twice the USDA-regulated cage space, constant access to an outdoor exercise run and annual veterinary exams.
 The Pennsylvania law also prohibits the use of wire flooring and stacking cages on top of one another, both of which are legally permissible under the federal law.

-In addition to laws that set forth standards of care and require breeders to be licensed and inspected, four states (Virginia, Louisiana, Oregon and Washington) have enacted laws that limit the number of dogs a breeder may keep.
+In addition to laws that set forth standards of care and require breeders to be licensed and inspected, three states (Virginia, Oregon and Washington) have enacted laws that limit the number of dogs a breeder may keep.
 Approximately 20 states have laws dictating how old a puppy must be before he or she may be offered for sale or adoption.
-To learn how your state stacks up, see a table of state laws concerning breeders, kennels and puppy mills .
+To learn how your state stacks up, see our guide to state laws concerning breeders, kennels and puppy mills [PDF].